Pandemics have been part of human history for thousands of years.

-Pro tip: If you’re planning on traveling over the next few months, you might consider an insurance policy through Allianz Travel Insurance.
+Pro tip: If you’re planning to travel over the next few months, you might consider an insurance policy through Allianz Travel Insurance.

 There is plenty of misinformation online.
 False information quickly fuels panic and can lead to fear and hoarding behaviors, such as stockpiling face masks and food, that do more harm than good.
 At its worst, hoarding can lead to shortages that put medical staff at risk, such as a shortage of medical supplies.

-The best way to get trustworthy, up-to-date information on the current outbreak is through the WHO’s situation reports, which they publish daily.
-The WHO also has a “myth busters” page where it uses scientific information to debunk ongoing myths and hoaxes about the virus.
+The best way to get trustworthy, up-to-date information on the current outbreak is through the WHO’s situation reports, which they publish weekly.
+Additionally, the WHO has a “myth busters” page where it uses scientific information to debunk ongoing myths and hoaxes about the virus.

-You can also get reliable information about the outbreak occurring in the United States from the CDC.
+You can also get reliable information about the outbreak occurring in the U.S. from the CDC.

 How to Prepare for a Pandemic

-According to Harvard Business Review, current models suggest that a pandemic might sweep the globe in three distinct waves, each lasting from a few weeks up to three months.
-This means that you and your family should be prepared to stay home as much as possible.
+According to Harvard Business Review, current models suggest that a pandemic might sweep the globe in waves, with each lasting from a few weeks up to three months.
+That means you and your family should be prepared to stay home as much as possible.
 Avoiding unnecessary trips and errands helps reduce your risk of contracting the virus, as you’re not interacting with as many people. o.

-Preparing for a pandemic is an important part of disaster planning and requires many of the same steps.
-However, there are some additional precautions you need to take in order to keep your family safe.
+Preparing for a pandemic is an integral part of disaster planning and requires many of the same steps.
+However, there are some additional precautions you need to take to keep your family safe.

-Pro tip: If you don’t currently have health insurance, make sure you sign up for a short-term health plan through AgileHealthInsurance.
-This will make sure you’re protected financially if someone in your family gets sick.
+Pro tip: If you don’t currently have health insurance, you can sign up for a short-term health plan through eHealthInsurance to ensure you’re protected financially if someone in your family gets sick.